-- our board of directors held five meetings; - · seven meetings of the audit committee were held; and - · twelve meetings of the compensation committee were held.
+- our board of directors held five meetings; - seven meetings of the audit committee were held; and - twelve meetings of the compensation committee were held.

 We did not have a nominating and corporate governance committee prior to our initial public offering.
-Each of our incumbent directors attended or participated in at least 75% of the meetings of our board of directors and the respective committees of which he or she was a member held during the period such director served as a director during fiscal 2020.
+Each of our incumbent directors attended or participated in at least 75% of the meetings of our board of directors and the

 Directors are expected to attend the annual meeting of stockholders absent unusual circumstances.
-The Company did not hold an annual meeting of stockholders in fiscal 2020 since none of our stock was publicly traded prior to January 2019, but, rather, directors were re-elected by written consent in accordance with Delaware
+The Company did not hold an annual meeting of stockholders in fiscal 2020 since none of our stock was publicly traded prior to January 2019, but, rather, directors were re-elected by written consent in accordance with Delaware law.